 - Minimum viable product – the smallest possible selection of elements of the solution that can be used to validate the benefits hypothesis

-When an epic is approved, it queues until it converted into the capabilities and features necessary for the MVP.
+When an epic is approved, it queues until it is converted into the capabilities and features necessary for the MVP.
 If the benefits hypothesis is validated by the MVP, then the rest of the aspects of the epic can be progressed.

 - How do I start implementing SAFe?